Low-CAPE Experiment Plan Developed

 11 November 2015

-A planning session will be held in Huntsville, Alabama to begin the process of developing the Operations Plan for the Spring 2016 observing activities.
-This meeting will involve many of the investigators already being supported by NOAA in VORTEX-SE, as well as researchers who would like to collaborate using other funding sources.
+A planning session was held in Huntsville, Alabama to begin the process of developing the Operations Plan for the Spring 2016 observing activities.
+This meeting involved many of the investigators already being supported by NOAA in VORTEX-SE, as well as researchers who collaborated using other funding sources.

 The first VORTEX-SE Workshop was held in Huntsville, Alabama.
 The goal of this workshop was to produce a roadmap showing specific research projects in the physical and social sciences that could be undertaken in the subsequent few years, as well as the mechanisms for transferring knowledge to operations and applications.
 The projects were linked by over-arching themes, and often specified cross-discipline collaborations.